skrattaren/skrattaren.github.io/posts/check-iso-burning.rst

+.. title: How to check if your ISO-image has been burnt properly
+.. slug: check-iso-burning
+.. date: 2009-02-08 13:02:17
+.. tags: linux,eng

 If you has burnt some .iso-image with known md5-checksum, you can verify if disk is valid and was burnt properly